Visiting Škocjan Caves and Lipica Stud Farm on a day trip is one of the most fun things to do in Slovenia.

 You can buy Skocjan Caves tickets in person at the visitor center at the park.
 Arrive about 20-30 minutes earlier if you want a confirmed slot on the first tour of the day: lines can get long in season.

 For current prices, visit the park website.
-At the time of writing, adult tickets for the Underground Canyon tour run 20 Euros per ticket in July and August, 18 Euros per ticket from march to June and September-October, and 16 Euros per ticket for the remaining months.
-Children are admitted at a 50 percent discount.
+At the time of writing, adult tickets for the Underground Canyon tour run 24 Euros per ticket in July and August, 22 Euros per ticket in May, June, 18 Euros per ticket in April and October, and 16 Euros per ticket for the remaining months.
+Children are admitted at an approximate 50 percent discount.

 You can buy a combination ticket for the Underground Canyon tour and the Following the Reka River Underground tour at a discount to buying the two tours individually.